 At a time when the IoT market is expanding rapidly — Bain & Company predicts it will be worth $520 billion by 2021 — the pace of development has never been faster while the pressure to get it right, and in production, is also intense.
 That means testing, always a potential stumbling block in any development environment, is under more scrutiny than ever in the IoT space today.

-Simply put, testing an IoT project is difficult, said Arthur Hicken, evangelist with software testing tools maker Parasoft.
+Simply put, IoT software testing is difficult, said Arthur Hicken, evangelist with software testing tools maker Parasoft.
 “IoT represents a double challenge to testers,” Hicken said.
 “Embedded software is always tricky to test … and then you have safety (concerns), hardware that has to perform in real time, memory constraints, and it’s often all done in (the programming language) C. And you’re not just testing the device itself; you have to stand up the entire ecosystem and test that, so there’s a big chance a lot of things won’t be fully tested.”